wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 When there are no operators available to answer a call, "No Answer" destinations should be used to redirect calls towards another destination.

-You need to set the timeout of the Switchboard queue to know when calls will be redirected.
+You also need to set the timeout of the Switchboard queue to know when calls will be redirected.

 .. figure:: images/queue_application.png

-The reachability timeout must not be disabled nor too short.
+The reachability timeout must not be disabled nor be too short.

 The time before retrying a call to a member should be as low as possible (1 second).